openmindplatform/openmindR/README.md

 This function rescales variables from 0 to 1.

-Q1 and Q2 is divided by 100 and Q3 - Q12 and C1 - C3 is divide by 6.
+Q1 and Q2 is divided by 100 and Q3 - Q12 and C1 - C3 is divided by 6.

 **Should be run before any measures are constructed so that they are all on the same scale.**